rlennon/mscplacprj2021/docs/definitionOfReady.md

 # Definition of Ready
-The team agreed the following about when a user story is ready to be taken into a sprint whereever appropriate:
+The team has agreed some of the following about when a user story is ready to be taken into a sprint whereever appropriate:
 * The user story is a part of an Epic
 * The user story is clear
 * The user story is testable